5 Statistical inference

 5.6.7 Exercises

-3. Based on the analysis in Gow et al. (2010), when should you use the FM-NW or Z2 approaches?
-What factors likely led to the use of these approaches and claims for them (i.e., robustness to cross-sectional and time-series dependence) that were unsubstantiated (and ultimately false)?
+Based on the analysis in Gow et al. (2010), when should you use the FM-NW or Z2 approaches?
+What factors might have led researchers to use these approaches and make unsubstantiated claims about them (e.g., robustness to cross-sectional and time-series dependence)?

 5.7 Further reading